Arunprabhakaran123/indrive-cab/README.md

-# indrive-cab

-InDrive Cab Data Analysis Project
+# InDrive Cab Data Analysis Project

-📌 Project Overview
+# 📌 Project Overview

 This project focuses on analyzing InDrive cab booking data to uncover insights about customer behavior, ride trends, payment patterns, and overall business performance.
 The goal is to apply data analytics techniques using tools like Excel, Power BI, SQL, and Python to generate actionable insights for decision-making.

-🎯 Objectives
+# 🎯 Objectives

 Understand ride booking patterns (completed, cancelled, ongoing).